devang-stack/SRM-WEBSITEPROTOTYPE/README.md

 4. Website is very  complex to use especially for New Users.

-5. Fonts and colors are not Eye Soothung.
+5. Fonts and colors are not Eye Soothing.